-In addition to inquiry based learning, experiential learning is an essential cornerstone of our teaching practices.
-Experiential learning is sometimes defined as "hands on" learning.
+In addition to inquiry-based learning, experiential learning is an essential cornerstone of our teaching practices.
+Experiential learning is sometimes defined as "hands-on" learning.
 Our teachers utilize experiential learning to give students authentic learning experiences where they apply theoretical and conceptual understandings to real world problems and situations (Wurdinger & Carlson, 2010).
 Experiential learning allows students to learn real-world applications, motivates students through authentic and relevant learning opportunities (Ambrose, et.al., 2010), and creates self sufficient and independent learners.

 Alliance has implemented experiential learning in a variety of content areas.
 For example, through our partnership with Arts@Large, our chemistry and physics classes applied concepts they learned in class about matter, chemical reactions, and light to a glassblowing workshop, resulting in an installation piece for the school.
 Additionally, many of our classes regularly engage in learning projects with a real world lens, such as public service announcements tackling social inequities within the Milwaukee community, student created infographics about the effects of human trafficking, and conducting interviews within the community about social justice issues.

-20.4.
-Service Learning
+4. Service Learning

 In service learning, much like experiential learning, students learn through the experience of impacting their communities.
 Service learning is an underlying goal and principle of all of the teaching and learning at Alliance.
 The staff hold a strong belief in the power of young people to impact their communities, and they provide regular opportunities for students to use this power through their academic experiences.
 The restorative practices classes train adults and youth from other schools and organizations; the art classes host gallery events to exhibit their works; the social studies classes engage in community efforts to inform people of their rights, etc. In previous years, the Student Leadership Team even planned and participated in a weeklong service trip to New York City, where students spent a week working in food pantries, soup kitchens, and homeless shelters and then reflected on their work and what it means to be of service to others.
+Students participated in service learning in the community, service learning focuses on issues that impact the student's lives, such as bullying and the rise in vaping amongst teenagers.
+Student also participated in serving the at risk in the community through food packing, this year.
+Service learning has always been part of the foundation of Alliance and continues to be discussed as part of the curriculum in terms of the impact of making positive changes in their lives and serving in their community.
+(When you lift someone/community up, all are lifted with them.)

-21.5.
-Blended Learning
+5. Blended Learning